Everything you need to know about getting your content picked up by search engines (and humans).

 Some visual web editors get confused about margin spaces, so make sure nothing on your published mobile page is overlapping or in the wrong place.
 If your pictures are huge, make sure they’ll resize on mobile.
 It’s all about fitting everything properly in that tiny vertical screen.

-Remember that you can always test your mobile usability yourself and update your published content as needed.
+Remember that you can always test your mobile usability yourself and update your published SEO content as needed.

 Image via 79Design